bogomolov-vladimir/web-application/README.md

-## About The Project
 This project is built to host an application in AWS EC2 instance.
 ### Built With
-The project is built using,
 * AWS resources
 * Terraform
 * Ansible